yousefelassal/quote-cron/README.md

 > Our most intimate friend is not he to whom we show the worst, but the best of our nature.

 > Everything has beauty, but not everyone sees it.

+> Knowledge is knowing that a tomato is a fruit.
+Wisdom is knowing not to put it in a fruit salad.